Huikan/MP-test/README.md

 This project has been tested under single-node cluster.

 The ./src/main/java/multiposting package contains two parts:
-+  common: definition and operation of data structure SingleDirectLinkedList for similar tags
++  common: definition and operation of data structure SingleDirectionLinkedList for similar tags
 +  mapreduce: implementations of mapper,reducer

 ./src/test/java/multiposting contains all the unit tests and [mrunit tests](https://cwiki.apache.org/confluence/display/MRUNIT/MRUnit+Tutorial).